SherlockPsy/VirLIfe/RAILWAY_SETUP.md

 This document defines the **complete production architecture** for the Virtual World Backend on Railway.
 It covers the full system topology including the core backend, authoritative persistence (Postgres), optimization caching (Redis), and vector memory (Qdrant).

+**IMPORTANT:** This application is designed ONLY for Railway-managed services.
+SQLite and local-only databases are NOT supported.

 **Target State:** Phase 9 (Full Production)

 ---